saisuraj111/DeepLearning_Project_1/README.md

 the gender and comparing the biased and balanced models.
 We use the same dataset splits as used in the part 1 ensuring a robust framework for comparing model performance with and without gender bias considerations

+Every part has it sample set of predictions on how the model behaves . i.e the true predictions vs the Actual predictions.